tivie001/blog-dgm3760/_posts/2020-11-28-recipe-app.markdown

 #### What have you done this week?

 What I did this week:
-* I'VE FINALLY FIGURED OUT HOW TO GET USE PICTURES FOR THE RECIPES!
+* I'VE FINALLY FIGURED OUT HOW TO SAVE PICTURES FOR THE RECIPES IN THE DATABASE!
 I decided to use an image API, Unsplash, to host all the images and I just store the urls in my database.
 How it works is when a user toggles the modal to add a new recipe one of the options is to search for the dish they are making or something related to it.
 Then when the user clicks search it sends a request to Unsplashes API which then returns 20 images based of the users query.
 From there a user can